Posted by Claire Gauthier 5890 Hits

 Event Technology: Public safety & emergency communications, Testing languages, TETRA

-ETSI is organizing, with the support of the European Commission (EC), the European Free Trade Association (EFTA), the Critical Communications Association (TCCA) and the Union Internationale des Chemins de fer (UIC), the sixth MCX PLUGTESTSTM.
-This Plugtests will take place from 8th to 19th November 2021 as a hybrid event, including remote and assisted on-site testing.
+ETSI, with the support of the European Commission (EC), the European Free Trade Association (EFTA), the Critical Communications Association (TCCA), the European Utilities Telecom Council (EUTC) and the Union Internationale des Chemins de fer (UIC), is organizing the eighth MCX PlugtestsTM.
+This Plugtests will be hosted by the University of Malaga, Spain, from 9 to 13 October 2023.

 The concept of Mission Critical Services such as “Mission Critical Push To Talk" (MCPTT), “Mission Critical Data" (MCData) and “Mission Critical Video" (MCVideo) started with 3GPP Release-13 and is ongoing in current Releases.
 The Future Railway Mobile Communication System (FRMCS) is based on these Mission Critical Features.